Sara Underwood Stretches Out In A Skimpy Lace Bodysuit That Highlights Her Curves

 "I love everything in this picture," one fan wrote.

-“Absolutely gorgeous and sexy my love,” another follower chimed in.
+"Absolutely gorgeous and sexy my love," a second follower chimed in.

 "Wow I need a minute to pick my tongue off the floor before I can make a move," a third fan remarked, captivated by Sara's beauty.

-“Looking hot in your sexy lingerie Sara,” another follower commented, including two flame emoji in the compliment.
+"Looking hot in your sexy lingerie Sara," another person commented, including two flame emoji in the compliment.

 A few days ago, as The Inquisitr reported, Sara shared a series of snaps in which she rocked a skintight mini dress.
-She went braless underneath the stunning look, and declared her hatred of bras in the caption of the post.
+She went braless underneath the stunning look and declared her hatred of bras in the caption of the post.